abramwit/Link-State-Routing/README.md

 # Link State Protocol (LSP) Network Emulator.
 This Python-based repository allows the operator to define a custom network topology, simulate link-state routing, and trace the path taken between emulated network nodes.

-Link-State Protocol is a type of dynamic routing protocol used in computer networks to determine the best paths for data packets to travel.
+Link-State Protocol is a dynamic routing protocol used in computer networks to determine the best paths for data packets to travel.
 Unlike distance-vector protocols that share their entire routing tables with directly connected neighbors, link-state protocols work by having each router acquire a complete understanding of the network's topology.

 ## Project Demo